tiernan-farrell/dbProj/README.md

     This file contains a collection of queries that can be ran in order to recieve some results from the database.
 These queries should be ran individually by copying and pasting to the sqliteonline.
+The queries are separated by one blank line each.
 They will all produce some results after being ran.

 5. ExtraQueries.txt:
     Much like the SimpleQueries.txt, this file contains separate select queries that will all return something upon being ran individually.
 The same steps can be taken as in SimpleQueries.txt to see the results of the queries.